 Annual Compensation.
-Except as provided below, for Class A share purchases of a fund, beginning with the first year an investment is made, the Selling Firm receives an annual Rule 12b-1 fee of 0.25% of its average daily net assets invested in the fund.
+Except as provided below, for Class A share purchases of a fund, beginning with the first year an investment is made, the Selling Firm receives an annual Rule 12b-1 fee of up to 0.25% of its average daily net assets invested in the fund.
 This Rule 12b-1 fee is paid monthly in arrears.

-For Class A investments of \$1 million or more and investments by certain retirement plans, Class C shares of a fund, beginning in the second year after an investment is made, the Selling Firm receives an annual Rule 12b-1 service fee of 0.25% of its average daily net (aged) assets invested in the fund.
-The term "(aged) assets" used in this context refers to investments of \$1 million or more in Class A shares that are held for more than one year and therefore would not be subject to the relevant CDSC upon redemption.
-In addition, beginning in the second year after an investment is made in Class C shares of a fund, the Distributor will pay the Selling Firm a distribution fee in an amount not to exceed 0.75% of the average daily net (aged) assets invested in the fund.
+For Class A investments of \$250,000 or more and investments by certain retirement plans, Class C shares of a fund, beginning in the second year after an investment is made, the Selling Firm receives an annual Rule 12b-1 service fee of up to 0.25% of its average daily net (aged) assets invested in the fund.
+The term "(aged) assets" used in this context refers to investments of \$250,000 or more in Class A shares that are held for more than 18 months and therefore would not be subject to the relevant CDSC upon redemption.
+In addition, beginning in the second year after an investment is made in Class C shares of a fund, the Distributor will pay the Selling Firm a distribution fee in an amount not to exceed 0.90% of the average daily net (aged) assets invested in the fund.
 These service and distribution fees are paid monthly in arrears.